 A LETTER FROM THE FRD CHAPTER CUSTODIAN

 Welcome to the Evangelical Christian Chapter at the Foundation for Religious Diplomacy.
-As you will discover through our work and this website, religious diplomacy has a tremendous role to play in support of the need for Evangelicals to effectively share their faith, as a way to repair the credibility challenges we face in the public square in regards to other religions, and in obedience to Jesus' call for us to be peacemakers in the world.
+As you will discover through our work and this website, religious diplomacy has a tremendous role to play in support of the need for Evangelicals to persuasively share their faith, as a way to repair the credibility challenges we face in the public square in regards to other religions, in obedience to Jesus' call for us to be peacemakers in the world, and in our work for religious freedom.

 Our vision in FRD’s Evangelical Chapter is to 1) help you develop a fresh understanding of biblical teaching about relating to people in other religions, 2) to relate to people in other religions by following the example of Jesus, and 3) help you love your religious neighbors and practice religious diplomacy as you grow in the fruit of the Holy Spirit.